GuenterQuast/mimoCoRB/builddoc/index.rst

     and start the prallel processes for generating, processing and reading the data.

-The example including coment lines for explanation is shown here:
+The example including comment lines for explanation is shown here:

 .. code-block:: python